open-contracting/software-development-handbook/docs/index.rst

    Put **all deployment-related code** in the `deploy <https://github.com/open-contracting/deploy>`__ repository, not in the software repository. (:doc:`Creating images<docker/index>` is allowed in software repositories.)

+This work is licensed under a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`__.

 .. toctree::
    :maxdepth: 2